Maine Online Sports Betting — Legal Status and Available Sportsbooks

 One of the benefits of a licensed, regulated sports betting market is the perks that bettors gain.
 The state will gain 10% of the revenues from the industry for state and local coffers as well but for now, let’s concentrate on the bonuses and promotions that some of the big names in the sportsbook industry will be bringing to the Maine market.

 U.S. sportsbooks have been in the midst of a gold rush.
 All are striving for a bigger cut of the American legal sports betting pie.
-While not proving to be the most prudent business decision, sportsbooks are offering huge Welcome Bonuses to lure potential bettors in and a host of continuing promotions to keep their clientele engaged.
+While not proving to be the most prudent business decision, sportsbooks are offering huge welcome bonuses to lure potential bettors in and a host of continuing promotions to keep their clientele engaged.

 Maine Sportsbook Banking Options

 The evolution of the U.S. legal sports betting industry has forced participating sportsbooks to adopt and support a broad set of banking options for their customers.
 Sure, the old methods of funding accounts are there, but now sportsbooks a branching out and supporting such deposit and withdrawal methods as e-wallets and even Apple Pay.
-Whatever way you want to fund your account will likely be OK with sportsbooks operating in Maine.
-Included on that list (although some of the options may not be available right away) are:

 Available Sports